The Bankrate promise

 The scenarios above could all classify a driver as a higher risk to insure.
 New or foreign drivers or those with a history of accidents or lapse in coverage may be viewed as more likely to be involved in future accidents and costly claims.
 An auto insurer may not offer standard coverage, or if they do, premiums could be higher.

 How is nonstandard car insurance different from standard insurance?

-Nonstandard insurance is designed to cover higher-risk drivers who may no longer qualify for standard coverage.
+Nonstandard insurance covers higher-risk drivers who may no longer qualify for standard coverage.
 The largest differences between standard vs. nonstandard auto insurance are cost and available auto insurers.
 Nonstandard car insurance is typically more expensive.

-Purchasing nonstandard car insurance works the same way as if you were buying standard coverage.
+Purchasing nonstandard insurance works the same way as buying standard coverage.
 To find the best price, shop around and compare carrier quotes.
-Since premiums for nonstandard insurance are typically higher than average, shopping around could help you find the most affordable premium.
+Since premiums for nonstandard insurance are typically higher, shopping around could help you find the most affordable premium.
 Once you choose a carrier, you can purchase a policy.
 If you are required to file an SR-22, you can ask the insurer to file it with the state on your behalf as proof that you are properly insured.

 How are auto insurance premiums determined?

 As far as the carrier you choose, the same level of coverage could cost more or less.
-Some car insurance companies are “friendlier” to high-risk drivers or specialize in nonstandard car insurance, which could help you save on premiums.
-Insurers also rate incidents, such as at-fault accidents and speeding tickets, differently by using their proprietary algorithms to calculate premiums.
+Some nonstandard insurance companies specializing in high-risk car insurance may help you save on premiums.
+Insurers also rate incidents differently, such as at-fault accidents and speeding tickets, using proprietary algorithms to calculate premiums.